-The way in which the egg and the sperm are brought together creates one more difference between conventional IVF and ICSI: the level of similarity with natural fertilization.
+The difference in the way of fusing the egg and the sperm causes the IVF and ICSI techniques to vary in another sense: the similarity with natural fertilization.

-IVF is more similar to the natural fertilization process, since artificial assistance is minimal.
-Conversely, in the case of ICSI, manipulation by the specialist is required in almost every step of the process.
-This is an advantage in cases of poor sperm quality, but might be counterproductive in other situations.
+IVF is much closer to the physiological process that occurs in a natural pregnancy, since the intervention by the embryologist is less.
+In the case of ICSI, the manipulation is much greater.
+This may be an advantage of ICSI in cases of poor semen quality, but it could be counterproductive in other situations.

-Finally, one should not forget that ICSI allows fertilization even in the most challenging cases, including those where the sperm sample has been collected via testicular biopsy or epididymal sperm aspiration.
-With conventional IVF, this would never be possible.
+Finally, we must not forget that ICSI allows fertilization in special cases such as those in which the sperm sample has been obtained by testicular biopsy or epididymal aspiration.

 Although it is true that ICSI reaches good reproductive outcomes in cases where IVF would not, the success rates of each technique vary greatly depending on cases like: